anakenabcn/ansible-role-composer/README.md

     php_executable: php

 The executable name or full path to the PHP executable.
 This is defaulted to `php` if you don't override the variable.

+    composer_update: false

+Define if you want to update your project vendors

+    composer_update_paths: []

+Define paths to update

 ## Dependencies